erik683/arduino-canbus-monitor-extended/README.md

 ### Power-on behavior
 - CAN channel: closed by default
   - Bit-rate: must be set with `Sn` before opening the channel
   - Auto-start: disabled by default (enable with `Q1` or `Q2` to auto-open on boot)
   - Serial port: available immediately at 115200 baud
 - Timestamp: off by default (enable with `Z1`)

 ### Extras
 - EEPROM settings include corruption recovery and backward compatibility.
 - Regression harness in `tests/slcan_smoke.py` now covers every implemented LAWICEL command (plus `i` and `@DBGn`) against a live 125 kbps bus; SavvyCAN and real CAN hardware were used while authoring the suite.
-- RX pipeline uses a shared circular buffer so `P`, `A`, and `X` read from the same queue without dropping bursts (`src/can-232.h`).
+- RX pipeline uses a shared circular buffer so `X` can stream frames without dropping bursts (`src/can-232.h`).
 - Strict serial parser validates LAWICEL command formatting before touching the MCP2515.
 - Bus load telemetry and optional LCD support expose frames-per-second data via `g_canStats`.
 - Runtime debug logging can be enabled with `@DBG1[CR]` (requires `ENABLE_CAN_DEBUG_LOGGING=1` at compile time) for troubleshooting CAN bus issues.